03. Prepare your National Society for anticipatory action

 Summary

-Step 1: Double-check ownership at leadership level for FbF
+Step 1: Double-check ownership at leadership level for anticipatory action

-If not done before, a focal point for FbF should be identified (see chapter 1, step 2: Identify a focal point for FbF).
-Secondly, the leadership of the national society (e.g. president and secretary general) should have ownership of FbF before embarking on the planning process and setting up an FbF programme.
-Hence, the leadership should have a vision of how FbF fits into the national society’s disaster management strategies and how this links to its development plans.
+If not done before, a focal point for FbF should be identified (see chapter 1, step 2: Identify a focal point for anticipatory action).
+Secondly, the leadership of the National Society (e.g. president and secretary general) should have ownership of anticipatory action as a strategic approach before embarking on the planning process and translating ambitions into concrete programming.
+Hence, the leadership should have a vision of how anticipatory action fits into the National Society’s disaster management strategies and how this links to its development plans.
 If this is not the case yet, explore some options in Chapter 1 (Step 1-3) that includes workshops, meetings and room for discussions.

 Review scoping study and select hazard